luhmann/vue2-note-taking/README.md

-# Vue2-Boilerplate
+# Vue2-Note-Taking

-> A minimal setup for an universal vue2 app
+> A simple app to play with vue2

 ## Features